rodger0531/foobook-mirror/UI/README.md

 	- Re-added 'ajax.js'.
 	- Changed to 'login.js'.

+18/02/2014 - Rodger

-18/02/2014 - commented out ajax.js in landing.html -> not needed anymore
+	- commented out ajax.js in landing.html -> not needed anymore

+17/02/2014 - Philip

-17/02/2014 - Added a basic HTML tamplate which may come in handy when creating the idividual UI elements. - Philip
+	- Added a basic HTML tamplate which may come in handy when creating the idividual UI elements. - Philip

+17/02/2014 - Tharman

-17/02/2014 - Added initial 'landing.html'.
+	- Added initial 'landing.html'.